 - Rugby was first invented in the year 1823 in Rugby School when W.W.
 Ellis accidently caught the ball in his hand and carried on running with it in an ongoing football game.
 A fundamental rule in rugby is that the player carrying the ball must touch the ground on or over the goal line to score a “try.”

 - Even though nowadays, the rugby balls are oval shaped but decades back they were plum shaped as they were made out of the bladder of pigs which gave the balls their distinct shape.

-- The switch to rubber tubes to make rugby balls happened as the many a time, the pigs’ bladders used for the balls were diseased which caused diseases to people who had to blow the balls with their breath.
+- The switch to rubber tubes to make rugby balls happened as the pigs’ bladders used for balls were diseased, which caused diseases to people who had to blow the balls with their breath.

 - The Rugby Union gained the status of professional sports in the year 1995.

 - The earliest reference to the game of Rugby in the Oxford Dictionary was made in the year 1852.

 - Rugby is mostly seen as the Rugby Union or the Rugby League.
 Even though the game is all about running with the ball in hand to get the ball over the line and make a score, still the rules of play are different in each case, respectively.